hexdump0815/sonaremin/README.md

 - on bootup there is an error visible about an fsck problem - this is most probably due to the update-initramfs task in the image creation for some reason does not put the proper fsck binaries into the initramfs - it seems to be no big deal for now though
 - the tinkerboard does only a shutdown when a reboot is requested - most probably some kernel patch is still missing - i do not see this as a big problem for now
+- the allwinner s905 tv boxes might not work with all sd cards - maybe try another one in case you get mmc errors on boot, also some of the usb ports might not work
 - tv boxes might also behave strange on shutdown or reboot (for instance do only one of the two, do them in reverse or simply hang in that case) - this is due to the widely variying hardware of those devices
 - the raspberries are quite at the limit with their gpu driver and opengl implementation and vcvrack - this has two side effects: a lot of memory is required for the gpu (about half of the 1gb) resulting in the sonaremin sometimes hanging for up to a minute when it starts swapping as there is not enough memory left (so just be patient for a moment) - the other effect are rendering errors (for instance the rails are missing on the raspberry pi's) and one should be more careful with the graphics (for instance always first empty the vcvrack patch - top left button - before opening another one)
 - some devices definitely need a fan for cooling (see hardware section above) - simple passive cooling with a small heat sink is definitely not enough